drensin/YTWatchLaterAI/README.md

 ## Deployment

-See `DEPLOYMENT_INSTRUCTIONS.md` for detailed `gcloud` commands and an example `cloudbuild.yaml`.
+See `DEPLOYMENT_INSTRUCTIONS.md` for detailed `gcloud` commands.

 ---

-This `README.md` provides a high-level overview.
+This `README.md` provides a high-level overview for ReelWorthy.
 Detailed instructions for each part are in their respective `README.md` files or the `DEPLOYMENT_INSTRUCTIONS.md`.